 Greek Snapper: 20 Minute Meal

 Greek Snapper is incredibly easy to make and is packed full of flavor.
-Consequently, I knew it was a must for my latest cookbook which is still Amazon’s #1 Top New Release in its category.
-So happy!
+Consequently, I knew it was a must for my latest cookbook, Harvest, which was Amazon’s #1 Top New Release in its category.
+I’m so happy to share these new and traditional recipes with you!

-There are many medical studies available that associated lower heart disease, diabetes and cancer with a diet that consumes 7 ounces of fish once per week.
+Many medical studies have associated lower heart disease, diabetes, and cancer with a Mediterranean-based diet that includes 7 ounces of fish once per week.
+With olive oil, olives, and garlic, this Greek snapper recipe fits the bill.

 Find this recipe and others like it in Harvest!